connor-brooks/gptx/README.md

 Piped mode allows data from any other program to be piped into your selected role whilst also providing an initial prompt.
 For example:
 ```
-$ echo "dog elephant snake bee whale" | tgpt "sort these by weight"
+$ echo "dog elephant snake bee whale" | gptx "sort these by weight"
 whale, elephant, dog, snake, bee
 ```
-The output of TGPT can of course be piped or redirected just like any other CLI application.
-For example: `cat main.rs | tgpt -r rs "add comments to this code" > main.commented.rs`, which would created a commented version of `main.rs`.
+The output of GPTX can of course be piped or redirected just like any other CLI application.
+For example: `cat main.rs | gptx -r rs "add comments to this code" > main.commented.rs`, which would created a commented version of `main.rs`.